His-tag: Elution method

 For releasing the His-tagged protein from the carrier, a compound is used that has a structure similar to the His-tag and which also forms a coordination complex with the immobilized metal ions.
 Such a compound added to the His-tagged protein on the carrier competes with the protein for the immobilized metal ions.
 The compound added at high concentration replaces virtually all carrier-bound protein which is thus eluted from the carrier.
-Imidazole is the side chain of histidine and is typically used at a concentration of 150 - 500 mM for elution.
-Histidine or histamine can also be used.
+Imidazole is the side chain of histidine and is typically used at a concentration of 100 - 500 mM for elution.
+Histidine can also be used.